-The first step to take to get back on top may consist of seeking expert advice, finding tax support or government funding.
+The first step to getting back on top may consist of seeking expert advice, finding tax support or government funding.
 Currently, business owners can have early access to superannuation, relief for commercial properties, and support for apprentices and trainees.

 Keep in mind to contact your bank to review the finances and manage the debts.
-Might be the time to run the business from home and avoid undesired expenditures.
+It might be the time to run the business from home and avoid undesired expenditures.

-The communication with the customers has never been more critical.
-Social Media channels are essential tools to keep clients supporting local business.
+Communication with the customers has never been more critical.
+Social Media channels are essential tools to keep clients supporting local businesses.

 Both Daniela and Marissa are unknown of their future but still motivated that a well-thought strategy embracing their expectations may be the formula to go through tough times.

 “Do your research on finding new and unique ways to push ahead with your business methods.
-Whether it be through marketing or offering different ways to engage new customers or even just continue sales but through a different medium.
+Whether through marketing or offering different ways to engage new customers or even continue sales through a different medium.
 Try to stand out from the crowd and don’t give up,” suggests Marissa.

 It is not a secret, according to Daniela, but a matter of being flexible.

-“Try your best to keep going, never give up but be ready to be flexible and reinvent your life and business around the news that life throws to you.
-Keep yourself safe and stay close with your family, which is always the most important in life”.
+“Try your best to keep going, never give up, but be ready to be flexible and reinvent your life and business around the news that life throws at you.
+Keep yourself safe and stay close with your family, which is always the most important thing in life”.

 By the way, the only secret that the chef forbids herself to share is her blue cheese sauce.

-“It is the only sauce I do alone as the recipe is 100% secret, not even my partner know it.”
+“It is the only sauce I make alone, as the recipe is 100% secret.
+Not even my partner knows it.”